This homemade Instant Pot yogurt recipe requires less than 5 minutes of hands-on prep work and uses just 3 ingredients. Score!

 - Once finished, stir in the vanilla extract.

 How to Make Homemade Greek Yogurt

-After the yogurt is totally done, place a large piece of cheese cloth over a strainer and pile in the yogurt.
+After following the steps listed above, you’ll be left with plain yogurt.
+To make Greek yogurt, place a large piece of cheesecloth over a strainer and pile in the yogurt.
 Wrap the cheesecloth over the yogurt and twist the top, squeezing out the liquid as you twist.

 Can Homemade Yogurt be Frozen?

 You technically can freeze yogurt, but we advise against it.
 Frozen homemade yogurt, or even store-bought can take on a harsh, acid-like flavor.
 Its texture also becomes runny and grainy.
 It’s still healthy to eat frozen yogurt, but it won’t be very pleasant.

 Your homemade yogurt probably wasn’t kept warm enough during incubation which is why an Instant Pot really is so important as it does that hard work for you.
 Don’t worry though, failed yogurt can be salvaged by re-heating it carefully over low heat back to 110ºF and incubating it for the second time.

 Culturing your homemade yogurt for too long, at too high a temperature, or with a starter culture lacking active cultures can also cause yogurt to separate or turn lumpy.
 If your yogurt turns lumpy, strain it to remove the whey, then beat the yogurt solids in a bowl until it turns smooth.